Nolan Arenado Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in the league.

-- The Giants have a 4.77 team ERA that ranks 21st across all MLB pitching staffs.
+- The Giants' 4.47 team ERA ranks 20th among all MLB pitching staffs.

-- The Giants rank 21st in baseball in home runs surrendered (28 total, 1.4 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs surrendered (29 total, 1.3 per game).

-- In his last appearance -- out of the bullpen on Sunday -- the righty tossed 2/3 innings against the New York Mets while surrendering hits.
+- The 32-year-old righty came out of the bullpen in his last outing this season, one of 10 appearances so far.

-- The 35-year-old has an ERA of 2.79, with 10.2 strikeouts per nine innings, in four games this season.
-Opponents are hitting .313 against him.
+- In 10 games this season, he has a 5.63 ERA and 13.5 strikeouts per nine innings, while opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.